 Routine Maintenance Effectiveness Inspection Flowchart

-APPENDIX
+APPENDIX B

 Maintenance Rule Terminology

 NOTE: Terminology descriptions provided here are meant to aid NRC inspectors in execution of this inspection procedure and in their review and understanding of how potential issues of concern may be applicable to the maintenance rule.
 The regulations and applicable source documents remain the overriding guidance documents for the maintenance rule.